• Skip to main content

 DIRECTV STREAM

-DIRECTV STREAM (formerly AT&T TV) is another way to watch CNN live without cable.
+DIRECTV STREAM (formerly AT&T TV) has three plans that let you watch CNN without cable.

-Subscribers get over 75 channels, unlimited Cloud DVR storage and 40,000 on-demand shows.
-You can watch live TV on 20 screens at once.
+Subscribers to the Entertainment plan get more than 75 channels, unlimited Cloud DVR storage and 40,000 on-demand shows.
+You can watch live TV on unlimited screens in your home.

-New customers can choose to get an additional free trial of HBO Max, Showtime, STARZ, EPIX and Cinemax.
+All new customers can choose to get an additional free trial of HBO Max, Showtime, STARZ, MGM+ (formerly EPIX) and Cinemax.
 The free trial for these four premium channels lasts for three months if you keep your DIRECTV STREAM subscription.

 The regular rate for those four channels kicks in after the three-month free trial ends.